 Keep in mind that cameras notice the different hues of light, even when you don’t.
 You may need to fiddle with the settings on your camera to get your image to turn out correctly.

 Finally, orange colors, in particular, are close to human skin color for people with lighter skin tones.
 For paler models, adding blue colors to the background can help it naturally contrast with models and make them pop out more effectively.

 For models with darker skin tones, you may need to do the opposite.
-Blue hues on a dark-skinned model and orange colors in the background are also distinct, although not quite as much as the other way around.
+Blue hues on a dark-skinned model and bright orange accents colors in the background are also distinct, although not quite as much as the other way around.
 Warm colors draw the eye better, so you may need to lower the brightness of your background and raise the brightness for your model.

 Photography Tips for When Using Orange and Blue

 Now that you know more about blue and orange colors, let’s go over some additional details about using it in photography.
 Remember, you can always edit hues later, so neither color has to exist in your initial picture.

 Play Around with Blue and Orange Color Blocks